Hammertoe Treatment

 Regular wearing of high-heeled shoes or shoes that have a pointy, tight, or short toe box that crowds the toes and forces them into unnatural positions.

-An injury to the foot, even just stubbing your toe with significant force, can damage the digit and make it less stable, which overtime can lead to hammertoe.
+An injury to the foot, even just stubbing your toe with significant force, can damage the digit and make it less stable, which over time can lead to hammertoe.

 If your gait is compromised, then you’re not getting the natural stability you should when walking.
 This can lead to your toes compensating by constantly gripping, leading to repetitive use injuries and potential hammertoe situations.

 Having bunions can push the great toe into the others and cause the other toes to adapt in a way that promotes the development of hammertoes.
+Muscle, Nerve, Joint Damage.
 Several different conditions and diseases can cause your muscles, nerves, and joints to be weakened or damaged.

 When these structural elements of the foot aren’t working correctly, it’s possible for hammer and mallet toes to develop.

-There are a few factors which seem to increase your odds of developing hammertoes, unfortunately, there’s nothing you can do to remove these risk factors.
+There are a few factors that seem to increase your odds of developing hammertoes, unfortunately, there’s nothing you can do to remove these risk factors.
+Age: Hammertoe and mallet toe conditions tend to be seen more frequently in older people.

 Gender: Women are more likely to develop hammertoes than men are.
-While there isn’t complete agreement in this area, it could be that women are more likely to wear ill-fitting shoes Changing to a more accommodating shoe on a regular basis can decrease the odds of developing hammertoes.
+While there isn’t complete agreement in this area, it could be that women are more likely to wear ill-fitting shoes.
+Changing to a more accommodating shoe on a regular basis can decrease the odds of developing hammertoes.

 Toe length: If your second toe is longer than your big toe, then there is a higher risk of you developing hammertoe in this digit.
+Certain diseases: Having diabetes and arthritis can increase your odds of developing hammertoes.

-Heredity: It does appear that heredity plays some role in the development of hammer toes.
+Both of these diseases require routine attention to the feet and toes to prevent further health complications.
+Heredity: It does appear that heredity plays some role in the development of hammertoes.

-Hammertoe Prevention
+Hammertoe prevention

 In some situations, doing foot and toe strengthening exercises can build health in the muscles and joints of the foot, which may delay the progression or development of hammertoes.